nathanielhall/starter-app/README.md

 - Webpack
 - Jest & React Testing Library (coming soon)

--D, --save-dev: Package will appear in your devDependencies -P, --save-prod:
+-D, --save-dev: Package will appear in your devDependencies <br> -P,
-Package will appear in your dependencies
+--save-prod: Package will appear in your dependencies

 ### Step 1: Install React and TypeScript